An opportunity to study and help solve sustainability problems

 Implementing sustainability in Africa or Europe can be a different type of challenge than it is in the US.
 As a sustainability student, you know that on the path to impactful solutions, understanding global context is critical.

-Study abroad with the Global Sustainability Studies Program to witness and learn sustainability principles and solutions in international community, urban and political settings.
+Study abroad with support from the Global Sustainability Studies Scholarships to witness and learn sustainability principles and solutions in international community, urban and political settings.
 Through these condensed, rigorous courses set within a different culture, you will gain skills like:

 - Intercultural collaboration